 Enabling logical character semantics for the database locale guarantees that sufficient storage is available for the data type to store the specified number of logical characters.
-The resulting size in bytes of a character column in a database table or of an SPL character variable is the product of the declared size of the data type multiplied by the SQL\LOGICAL\CHAR value, if this is 2, 3, or 4, or (if SQL\LOGICAL\CHAR is set to "0N" or "on") by the maximum number of bytes of storage that the largest logical character in the code set of the database locale requires.
+The resulting size in bytes of a character column in a database table or of an SPL character variable is the product of the declared size of the data type multiplied by the SQL\LOGICAL\CHAR value, if this size is 2, 3, or 4, or (if SQL\LOGICAL\CHAR is set to "0N" or "on") by the maximum number of bytes of storage that the largest logical character in the code set of the database locale requires.

-- For example, if the integer expansion factor is 4, then a CHAR(10) data-type specification requests 40 bytes of storage, creating a CHAR(40) data type in standard SQL notation, despite the CHAR(10) declaration. - For NVARCHAR and VARCHAR data types, the declared reserved size, which specifies the minimum storage, is not affected by this feature.
-For example, with
+For example, if the integer expansion factor is 4, then a CHAR(10) data type specification requests 40 bytes of storage, creating a CHAR(40) data type in standard SQL notation, despite the CHAR(10) declaration.

-+ + + + + + + the same integer setting is 4, then a VARCHAR(10,5) data-type specification, with 4 as the expansion factor, requests a maximum of 40 bytes of storage with 5 of these bytes reserved, creating an VARCHAR(40, 5) data type in standard SQL notation, despite the VARCHAR(10,5) declaration.
-(The reserve size parameters of VARCHAR and NVARCHAR are not affected by the SQL_LOGICAL_CHAR setting, because the minimum size of a multibyte character is 1 byte.
-In this example, the minimum size of 5 multibyte characters is 5 bytes, so that declared size remains unchanged.) + + + + When a valid SQL_LOGICAL_CHAR setting greater than 1 is in effect, a VARCHAR or NVARCHAR declaration with no size specification is interpreted as 1 logical character, and the resulting data type occupies the same number of bytes of storage as the SQL_LOGICAL_CHAR setting. + + + + For LVARCHAR column declarations with no size specified, the default size is interpreted as 2048 logical characters.
-When LVARCHAR is used in I/O operations on opaque data types, however, the limit on the maximum size is determined by the operation system, and the SQL_LOGICAL_CHAR setting is ignored. + + + + + If a client session connects to a database in which the SQL_LOGICAL_CHAR configuration parameter was enabled at the time of database creation, this setting takes effect at connection time.
-The SQL_LOGICAL_CHAR setting for a database cannot be changed, and persists until the database is dropped, even if the Dynamic Server instance that manages the database is stopped and restarted with a new SQL_LOGICAL_CHAR setting. + + + Whether the SQL_LOGICAL_CHAR configuration parameter is set to enable or disable the expansion of declared storage sizes, its setting specifies how data type declarations are interpreted for all sessions of the Dynamic Server instance. + + For embedded languages such as ESQL/C, character data type declarations are expanded when they are passed to Dynamic Server by the client application. + Autor natic Resizing of the Expansion Factor + When SQL_LOGICAL_CHAR is set to a valid digit, and the current session creates + + + + + + a database, Dynamic Server compares the SQL_LOGICAL_CHAR value with the maximum number of bytes that any logical character requires in the code set of the database locale.
-If the SQL_LOGICAL_CHAR setting is greater than that maximum number of bytes, the database uses the maximum value for the locale as the new expansion factor, overriding what the configuration file specifies.
-The SQL_LOGICAL_CHAR setting in the configuration file remains unchanged, and continues to act as the default expansion factor for the creation of other databases 1
+For NVARCHAR and VARCHAR data types, the declared reserved size, which specifies the minimum storage, is not affected by this feature.
+For example, with the same integer setting is 4, then a VARCHAR(10,5) data type specification, with 4 as the expansion factor, requests a maximum of 40 bytes of storage with 5 of these bytes reserved, creating a VARCHAR(40, 5) data type in standard SQL notation, despite the VARCHAR(10,5) declaration.
+(The reserve size parameters of VARCHAR and NVARCHAR are not affected by the SQL\LOGICAL\CHAR setting, because the minimum size of a multibyte character is 1 byte.
+In this example, the minimum size of five multibyte characters is 5 bytes, so that declared size remains unchanged.)

+When a valid SQL\LOGICAL\CHAR setting greater than 1 is in effect, a VARCHAR or NVARCHAR declaration with no size specification is interpreted as one logical character, and the resulting data type occupies the same number of bytes of storage as the SQL\LOGICAL\CHAR setting.

+For LVARCHAR column declarations with no size specified, the default size is interpreted as 2048 logical characters.
+When LVARCHAR is used in I/O operations on opaque data types, however, the limit on the maximum size is determined by the operation system, and the SQL\LOGICAL\CHAR setting is ignored.

+If a client session connects to a database in which the SQL\LOGICAL\CHAR configuration parameter was enabled at the time of database creation, this setting takes effect at connection time.
+The SQL\LOGICAL\CHAR setting for a database cannot be changed, and persists until the database is dropped, even if the Informix instance that manages the database is stopped and restarted with a new SQL\LOGICAL\CHAR setting.

+Whether the SQL\LOGICAL\CHAR configuration parameter is set to enable or disable the expansion of declared storage sizes, its setting specifies how data type declarations are interpreted for all sessions of the Informix instance.

+For embedded languages such as ESQL/C, character data type declarations are expanded when they are passed to Informix by the client application.

+Automatic resizing of the expansion factor

+When SQL\LOGICAL\CHAR is set to a valid digit, and the current session creates a database, IBM Informix compares the SQL\LOGICAL\CHAR value with the maximum number of bytes that any logical character requires in the code set of the database locale.

+If the SQL\LOGICAL\CHAR setting is greater than that maximum number of bytes, the database uses the maximum value for the locale as the new expansion factor, overriding what the configuration file specifies.
+The SQL\LOGICAL\CHAR setting in the configuration file remains unchanged, and continues to act as the default expansion factor for the creation of other databases.